We’ve picked out six young players to watch in Super League this year.

 Lewis Dodd (St Helens)

 The 18-year-old made his debut for Saints towards the back end of the 2020 campaign and has made three first team appearances so far, scoring one try and kicking three goals.
-Dodd is primarily a half-back who has a stunning kicking game and it will be interesting to see if he can forge his way in to the line-up for the champions, who will surely start the season as the favourites on Sky bet to win a third Super League crown.
+Dodd is primarily a half-back who has a stunning kicking game and it will be interesting to see if he can forge his way in to the line-up for the champions, who will surely start the season as the favourites on Sky bet and who will be worth backing with a free bet to win a third Super League crown.

 Muizz Mustapha (Hull KR on loan from Leeds)